aumpierre-unb/McCabeThiele.jl/README.md

-Compute the number of theoretical stages of a distillation column from the bottom of the column, given a matrix that relates the liquid fraction and the vapor fraction, the composition xB = 11 % of the column's bottom, the composition xD = 88 % of the distillate, the composition xF = 46 % of the feed, the feed quality q = 54 %, and the reflux ratio at the top of the column 70 % higher that the minimum reflux ratio:
+Compute the number of theoretical stages of a distillation column from the bottom of the column, given a matrix that relates the liquid fraction and the vapor fraction, the composition of the column's bottom is 11 %, the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed quality is 54 %, and the reflux ratio at the top of the column 70 % higher that the minimum reflux ratio:

 ```julia